 - F-1 Students with Curricular or Optional Practical Training (CPT or OPT)

 - Present proof of your employment authorization (CPT letter or EAD for OPT) and your current Form I-20.
+You do not need a supplemental letter from ISSS.

 - J-1 Students with Academic Training